Iamonline20/Markdown-for-beginners/README.md

 ~~this is a sentence~~
 ```

+To display codeblocks to add a \> before the sentence

+> This is a blockquote

 **Want to make a readme.md for your profile?
 Here are some things that will help you.**

 - [GitHub streaks](https://streak-stats.demolab.com/demo/)